rachaelkalicun/evercooked_blog/source/blog/sourdough-king-cake.html.md

 **For the Glaze**
 {: .mb-0 }
 - 120 g (1 cup) powdered sugar
-- 1–2 tbsp milk or heavy cream
+- 1–2 tbsp milk
 - 1 tsp vanilla extract

 **For the Colored Sugar**
 {: .mb-0 }
-- 1/2 cup granulated sugar
+- 3 tbsp granulated sugar for each color
 - Food coloring

 ## Instructions